nateshmbhat/Hackerrank/README.md

 # Hackerrank
 Solutions to Hackerrank Questions .
-This Repo mainly contains python codes for the solutions.
+This Repo mainly contains solutions to many of the questions in Hackerrank.